Techtonica/curriculum/requests-and-responses/requests-and-responses.md

 Make up some ping commands yourself!

 Questions:
-1. Which URLs took the longest on average for packets to get to the server and back?
+1. Which URLs took the shortest and longest on average for packets to get to the server and back?
 2. What could be causing the difference in times between pinging different URLs?

 **IP Addresses**